forio/Epicenter.jl/README.md

 end
 ```

 In this case we're trying to figure out how well our swim trucks will sell.
 We've got a model with two data members that we can play with, `price` and `color`.
-To start using our model, let's resiter one with Mercutio.
+We've also got a member `num_customers` which we will calculate.
+To start using our model, let's resiter it with Mercutio.

 ```
 using Mercutio